Skip to content

 1. Open the photo in Photos.

-2. Choose … → Save as or resize and save a copy to a new folder.
+2. … → Save as, or resize and save a copy to a new folder.

-Right-click the original in File Explorer → Properties → Details to see which tags exist before and after export.
+Right-click the original in File Explorer → Properties → Details to see which tags exist before and after.
+Keep originals\ with EXIF intact.
+Publish from redacted\ or web\ only.

 winget install ExifTool